manishkharthik/tp/README.md

 ## TutorTrack

 TutorTrack is a desktop tracking application that helps school tutors and tuition centres manage students and lessons quickly and reliably.
-It’s optimised for keyboard-centric workflows that includes, a fast command-line interface paired with a clean GUI so you can stay productive while teaching.
+It is optimised for keyboard-centric workflows that includes, a fast command-line interface paired with a clean GUI so you can stay productive while teaching.

 Key capabilities